Medicare Coverage for Skilled Nursing: How It Works After a Hospital Stay

 -

 Medicare can help pay for skilled nursing facility (SNF) care, but only under specific conditions.
 Many people assume Medicare will cover long-term nursing home care, but that’s not true.
-The coverage is limited, and it's important to understand when it applies & when it doesn’t.
+The coverage is limited, and understanding when it applies and when it doesn’t can save you from unexpected bills worth thousands of dollars.

 This article breaks down exactly how Medicare covers skilled nursing after a hospital stay, who qualifies, how long the coverage lasts, and what costs you can expect.